 Please note that based on feedback from previous cohorts, this is an intensive program requiring a significant time commitment.
 If selected, students should plan their other summer commitments accordingly.

 COVID-19 Update: Due to University policies in response to COVID-19, the University of Colorado has discontinued a number of on-campus activities for the time being.
 Modifications to the PURPLE program have been made in response to University policies.
+This year’s program will be held digitally and will run from May 24th to August 16th, 2021.
+An outline of the research activities is listed on page three.

 Before you start your application, here are some tips from the Director of PURPLE and the application review committee: